Client Portal User Guide

 Tip — Save your recovery codes in several secure locations so that you always have them on hand in case of authentication issues (e.g. working from home, loss of your device or problems accessing your authentication app).

-Setting up a recovery email address (optional)
+Setting up MFA with a secondary email address

 3. Click Add.